 More details on objects' alternative names can be found at Star Names .

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the variable star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For W Crucis, the location is 12h 11m 59.17 and -58 d 47` 00.7 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For W Crucis, the location is 12h 11m 59.17 and -58 ° 47` 00.7 .

 W Crucis has an apparent magnitude of 8.44 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 The star is a eclipsing Beta Lyrae (Sheliak) variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-W Crucis brightness ranges from a magnitude of 9.000 to a magnitude of 8.000 over its variable period.
+W Crucis brightness ranges from a magnitude of 9.150 to a magnitude of 8.327 over its variable period.
 The smaller the magnitude, the brighter the star.
 Its variable/pulsating period lasts for 198.0 days (variability).